Does UChicago Superscore the SAT?

 This is one of the factors that contributed to the overall increase in the number of applications.
 As a matter of policy, the University of Chicago does not reveal its acceptance rates until after the incoming freshman class has moved in.
 This demonstrates how proud the university is of the quality of applicants they were able to attract.

-Additionally, though we’re trying to know “does UChicago superscore the SAT scores?”, in addition to maintaining academic excellence that is in line with the standards for admission to the University of Chicago, you should also get involved in extracurricular activities that are in line with the principles that guide UChicago.
+In addition to UChicago’s ability to superscore your SAT scores, and maintain academic excellence that is in line with the standards for admission to the University of Chicago, you should also get involved in extracurricular activities that align with the principles that guide UChicago.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.